gakiloroth/LoR-discord-bot/README.md

 Learning how to make a discord bot :) This is a Legends of Runeterra Discord bot.
 There is currently a typo with how Riot named their region image, its spelled "zuan" when its supposed to be "zaun".

+## How to use
+To be honest, I'm not 100% sure how to set this bot up from scratch, I personally followed [An Idiot's Guide](https://anidiots.guide/) to setup the Bot's account on Discord and code it.
+Walking through the initial setup, and then downloading this bot *should* work.

 ### Current Functionality:
 - Getting card info
 - Getting keyword info